felipemeres/CNN_viz/README.md

 - If `True`, saves each activation map as a raw 16-bit PNG (grayscale, no colormap), suitable for quantitative analysis or further processing.
 The image is resized to `img_size`.
 - If `False`, saves each activation map as an 8-bit PNG with the selected colormap (for human interpretation).
 - **Note:** Only one type of image is saved per run.

+### `overlay_on_image`
+- If `True`, overlays the activation heatmap (colormap) on top of the original input image for each filter, blending the two for easier interpretation of which regions are most active.
+- If `False`, shows only the activation map.
+- The original image is resized to match the activation map if needed.

+### `show_raw_stats`
+- If `True`, prints and saves the minimum, maximum, mean, and standard deviation of the raw activation values for each filter to `activation_stats.txt` in the output directory.
+- Useful for quantitative analysis and debugging.
+- If `False`, no statistics are printed or saved.

 ## How the Colors Work
 - The colormap (e.g., `'viridis'`, `'plasma'`) maps normalized activation values to colors for human interpretation.